 SNAP Benefit Qualifications Expanded During National Emergency

 As a result of the current national emergency, the federal Supplemental Nutrition Assistance Program (SNAP) has been expanded to include college students.
-College students who are enrolled on at least a half-time basis (six credits or greater), and who either have an expected family contribution (EFC) of $0 on their 20-21 FAFSA or who qualify for the federal College Work Study program may be eligible for SNAP benefits
+College students who are enrolled in six credits or more and have an expected family contribution (EFC) of $0 on their 20-21 FAFSA or qualify for the federal College Work Study program may be eligible for SNAP benefits.

 New to ISU?

 Now is the time to develop your financial plan and discuss what resources your family will use to pay your expenses.
 Having your financial plan developed before arriving on campus can help minimize stress for everyone when school starts.